GratitudeToken/SHIELD/README.md

 * Buttons to vote on the issue or proposal

-A button to show a form that will be used to post a proposa, poll or issue.
+A button to show a form that will be used to post a proposal, poll or issue.
 Clicking it will display a form with inputs to send all the necessary data to the backend.

 ## THE API